helto4real/v-devcontainer/README.md

 [Here are installation instructions on ubuntu](https://docs.docker.com/engine/install/ubuntu/) but on that page there are instructions for other distributions too.

 ## 2. Building the docker image
- - cd into `.devcontainer` folder
- - Build your docker image by running `docker build . -t v-devcontainer` (you can call it what ever you want instead of `v-devcontainer`)
+ - From repo root, build your docker image by running `docker build . -t v-devcontainer` (you can call it what ever you want instead of `v-devcontainer`)

 ## 3. Running the docker image

 ### Run the container

-You can run the docker images by using the following command:
+You can run the development docker container from the repo root:

 ```bash